1960 in Afghanistan

 The following lists events that happened during 1960 in the Kingdom of Afghanistan.

 The U.S.S.R. has by this year spent or committed about $300,000,000 in economic aid to Afghanistan.
 The latest Soviet enterprise is the building of the Salang highway across the Hindu Kush range to shorten the route between Kabul and the northern provinces by 190 km.
 The Soviet government promises $22,400,000 in aid to construct the Jalalabad dam on the Kabul river to provide electricity to the capital.
 Soviet technicians find petroleum in the area of Mazar-i-Sharif, on the Afghan side of the Amu Darya (Oxus) river.
 United States economic aid to Afghanistan totals by 1960 about $165,000,000, including a loan of $50,000,000.
-The National Assembly approves the budget estimate for the year 1960–61, balanced at 4,500,000,000 Afghanis.
+The National Assembly approved the budget estimate for the year 1960–61, balanced at 4,500,000,000 Afghanis.
 Abdullah Malikyar, minister of finance, declares that a total of 2,540,000,000 Afghanis of the budget expenditure will be used to implement the last year of the 1957–61 development plan.